-There are strict privacy rules when it comes to patient information, and you need to ensure your information technology department is following the rules about protecting confidential information.
+There are strict privacy rules when it comes to patient information, and you need to ensure your information technology (IT) department is following the rules about protecting confidential information.
 IT professionals focused on making hardware and software work may not be fully aware of their obligations for maintaining the security that is essential in a healthcare environment.
-Fortunately, there are ways to fix your IT department’s security issues.
+Here is information about some of these privacy rules and guidance on that topic.

 One of the most important ways to make sure your IT department is taking security seriously is to strengthen interdepartmental relationships and make security part of the organizational culture.

 Having clear guidelines and protocols in place is also important.
 For example, passwords should be required to contain a certain number of characters, be mixed-case, and have both numbers and letters.
 Passwords should also expire regularly so that they are changed routinely.